ianmuchina/wizzard/Chapter 1/1.1/README.md

 **Names** - Return value associated with that name in environment

-**Special Forms** - Do something special.
+**Special Forms** - Do something special. eg: definitions and conditionals.

-**Combinations**

-1. Evaluate all the subexpressions(recursive).
-2. Apply the operator to the to the operands/arguments and return the result.